José Higuera López, PhD | Director

-From September 2016 through June 2021, Dr. Higuera López has successfully fundraised and secured over $3.1 million dollars in multiple grants and awards.
+Since September 2016, Dr. Higuera López has successfully fundraised and secured over $7 million dollars in multiple grants and awards.
 These resources have helped establish and consolidate the numerous initiatives and programs hosted by CUNY MSI.
 These initiatives directly benefit thousands of New Yorkers every year, by boosting enrollment of Mexican and Mexican-American students in CUNY, promoting equity and upward mobility through academic achievement, fostering research, and collaborating with community-based organizations and public institutions to support and empower all New Yorkers.

 Under the leadership of Dr. Higuera López, CUNY MSI has established historic partnerships with other higher-education institutions and research centers, government agencies, and community-based organizations.
 Particularly, in order to promote student and faculty mobility, CUNY MSI has signed agreements with top higher-education institutions in Mexico, namely Benemérita Universidad Autónoma de Puebla (BUAP), Centro de Investigaciones y Estudios Superiores en Antropología Social (CIESAS), El Colegio de la Frontera Norte (COLEF), El Colegio de México (Colmex), Universidad Autónoma de Baja California (UABC), Universidad Autónoma de Tlaxcala (UATx), Universidad Autónoma de México (UAM), and Universidad Nacional Autónoma de México (UNAM).